 МАХ MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member company includes a gender lens in the imple- mentation of the improvement and prevention programmes.
-Member company includes a gender lens in the imple- mentation of the improvement or prevention programmes.
-Member company partly includes a gender lens in the implementation of the improvement or prevention programmes.
-Member company has no gender lens in improvement or prevention pro- grammes.
+Member company includes a comprehensive gender lens in all action plans.
+Member company includes a comprehensive gender lens in action plans.
+Member company partly includes a gender lens in the action plans.
+Member company has no gender lens in action plans.

-All brands should include a gender analysis during the human rights monitoring (indicator 2.9).
-A gender lens should be incorporated in all prevention and improvement programmes regardless of whether or not the programme is specifically about gender.
-There needs to be some reflection on how the actions in the programmes may have a differential impact and what brands are doing to mitigate negative impacts.
+All brands should include a gender analysis during the human rights risk identification (indicator 2.9).
+A gender lens should be incorporated in its action plans regardless of whether the issue is specifically about gender.
+There needs to be some reflection on how the actions in the action plans may have a differential impact and what brands are doing to mitigate negative impacts.